gsmarshall/gsmarshall.github.io/re_dorian/RE-Dorian-Report.md

 ## Replication Results

 The temporal distribution of tweets in this analysis supports the findings of Wang et al. (2016).
 News coverage of the tornadoes reported the most activity from May 2 - 4, while a graph of tornado-related tweets over time (fig. 1) shows a spike from May 3 - 4.
 This matches the original study's finding that activity spikes the day after a natural disaster.
 However, the largest spike in activity appears on April 29, well before the majority of tornado events were reported in the news.
-A cursory investigation of the tweets from this time and [news reports](https://spectrumlocalnews.com/tx/south-texas-el-paso/weather/2021/04/29/texas-storm-reports-from-april-28-29-severe-weather) suggests that this spike may be due to severe thunderstorms, hail, and tornado warnings around Fort Worth and San Antonio, Texas.
+A cursory investigation of the tweets from this time and [news reports](https://spectrumlocalnews.com/tx/south-texas-el-paso/weather/2021/04/29/texas-storm-reports-from-april-28-29-severe-weather) suggests that this spike may be due to severe thunderstorms, hail, and tornado warnings around the densely populated urban areas of Fort Worth and San Antonio, Texas.

 ![Tweets over time](assets/tornado_tweets_by_day.png)
 _**Figure 1:** Tornado related tweets by day for the study period_